nlef/moonraker-telegram-bot/docs/content/camera-modes.md

 ## Type: opencv

-The old ressource-intensive camera type.
+The old resource-intensive camera type.
 If your camera is giving you back something other than a mjpeg, this is most likely the way to go.
 Here, the opencv library is used to fetch the image.
-The image is then stored as a numpy andarray to reduce load on the host.
+The image is then stored as a numpy ndarray to reduce load on the host.
-If you need real physical pictures saved to the disc for whatever reason, you can use the "save_lapse_photos_as_images flag.
+If you need real physical pictures saved to disk for whatever reason, you can use the "save_lapse_photos_as_images flag.

 ## Type: ffmpeg